-This year we will continue focusing on our SPARK values and on creating good learning habits and skills.
-This year each student will have a planner that will keep track of what is due and when, so that they can work on organizing their life and responsibilities.
-Please help us make this be an amazing year.
+Focusing on our SPARK values and on creating good learning habits and skills will be key this year.
+Each student will have a planner to keep track of what is due and when, so that they can work on organizing their life and responsibilities.
+They will also be participating in what we call Spark Community classes to practice these values and skills.
+Please help us make this another amazing year.